danielpatha/danielpatha/README.md

 ### About
 -  **Currently Working On and Learning:**.
 <ins>Full Stack Projects:</ins>
 Faceless Pro👤.
 Which is a blind recruitment job board that aims to eliminate unconscious bias and discrimination against job applicants.
+Technologies Used: JavaScript, Express.js, React.js, Node.js,Material UI, SQL, Redux‐Saga, Figma, and Multer.

 <!-- Languages: No language for now...  -->

 -  **Things I enjoy:** Doing anything outdoors, playing volleyball with friends, and trying new restaurants! 🍃 🏐 🌮